-Exit the Sixoala bus station towards the main street and, faced with a large bridge, head up the stairs towards it.
+Exit the Sixaola bus station towards the main street and, faced with a large bridge, head up the stairs towards it.

 NOTE: If you need a bathroom don’t pay at the bus stop, there are free toilets at Immigration.

-Unless you have a credit card, the small shop facing the bottom of the ‘bridge stairs’ only accept cash payments.
-They may tag on $1 charge.
+Unless you have a credit card, the small shop facing the bottom of the ‘bridge stairs’ only accepts cash payments.
+They may tag on a $1 charge.

-Armed with a credit card, we went straight to up to the immigration office, filled out our entry forms and paid the Costa Rica exit fee $7 pp, using the self-service machine, inside the office on the left hand side.
+Armed with a credit card, we went straight to the immigration office, filled out our entry forms and paid the Costa Rica exit fee of $7 pp, using the self-service machine, inside the office on the left-hand side.